-- 35. The Wetland City Accreditation Nomination Form must be completed in one of the Convention's three working languages, namely English, French, or Spanish.
-The Wetland City Accreditation Nomination Form and this accompanying Guidance Note for Cities are available in each of the three working languages. - 36.
-The information provided in the Wetland City Accreditation Nomination Form should be clear and succinct, and the total length of a completed Wetland City Accreditation Nomination Form should not exceed the specified word limits given for each field. - 37.
+The Wetland City Accreditation Nomination Form must be completed in one of the Convention's three working languages, namely English, French, or Spanish.
+The Wetland City Accreditation Nomination Form and this accompanying Guidance Note for Cities are available in each of the threeworking languages.

+The information provided in the Wetland City Accreditation Nomination Form should be clear and succinct, and the total length of a completed Wetland City Accreditation Nomination Form shouldnot exceed the specified word limits given for each field.

 In the case of a city where the wetlands have been well-studied and well-documented, or which are the subject of special field investigations, far more information may be available than can be accommodated in the Wetland City Accreditation Nomination Form.
-Nominating cities must provide succinct but comprehensive summaries in the appropriate fields.
-They may provide additional
+Applicant cities must provide succinct but comprehensive summaries in the appropriate fields.
+They may provide additional information, such as taxonomic lists of species' status, management plans, copies of legal instruments, etc.

-- information, such as taxonomic lists of species' status, management plans, copies of legal instruments, etc. - 38.
-The Wetland City Accreditation is valid for 6 years, after which it must be renewed, providing that it continues to fill each of the 6 criteria, which then needs to be reviewed by the Independent AdvisoryCommittee (IAC).
+The Wetland City Accreditation is valid for 2 COP cycles (normally 6 years), after which it must be renewed, providing that it continues to fill each of the 6 criteria, which then needs to be reviewed by the Independent Advisory Committee (IAC).